 On top of fines, any breach may also result in civil lawsuits from those affected whose data may have been lost.
 The expenses caused by these lawsuits are impossible to accurately predict other than the obvious fact any instance would likely be multi-million dollar litigation.

 For organizations in breach of GDPR, there’s the potential for fines up to €20,000,000 or 4% of global turnover, whichever is larger.
 Administrative fines can also be levied against companies in breach as non-compliance penalties.

 A permanent consequence of improper data disposition could be losing consumer trust or a real hit to stock prices, alongside any potential fines an organisation might face.
 For example, according the IBM’s 2020 Cost of a Data Breach report, the average business cost for breaches was $3.86million.
 The most commonly exposed data type was PII, representing 80% of cases.

 In the case of data disposal, improper disposition means your business is more likely to suffer from the kind of breach that could end up hitting you with severe fines and stock plunges - simply because of negligence.

 If you’re curious about data protection and the proper destruction, sanitization and your IT asset disposition in order to remain compliant with data protection laws you may be subject to, get in touch with TES today.

 TES has broad expertise in the data regulatory arena around the world and we can advise on the best practices when it comes to making sure your data is safe - even at the end of its life.

 Gary Griffiths MBA, TES Global Director Quality Environment Safety & Security

-Gary maintains compliant best practice standards throughout the growing TES group and has advised the UK Government, EC, UN and others on e-waste reuse and recycling.
+Gary maintains compliant best practice standards throughout the growing TES group and has advised the UK Government, EC, UN and others on e-waste disposal, reuse and recycling.
 With three decades IT reuse and recycling experience, Gary admits to talking rubbish for a living.